 UK Stocks-Factors to watch on July 14

-Britain's FTSE 100 .FTSE index is seen opening 80 points lower at 6,096 on Tuesday, according to financial bookmakers.
+July 14 (Reuters) - Britain's FTSE 100 .FTSE index is seen opening 80 points lower at 6,096 on Tuesday, according to financial bookmakers, with futures FFIc1 down 1% ahead of cash markets open.

-* EASYJET: EasyJet's EZJ.L new chief operating officer, Peter Bellew, will face a vote of confidence from pilots this week, the British Airline Pilots Association (BALPA) said on Monday.
+* OCADO: Ocado OCDO.L, the British online supermarket and technology group, said retail revenue soared 27% year-on-year in its first half until May 31.

-* RETAIL: A release of pent-up demand after the coronavirus lockdown spurred a rebound in retail sales last month, although overall consumer spending remains far below normal levels, surveys showed.
+* ASHMORE: A pick up in emerging markets helped boost fund manager Ashmore's ASHM.L assets by almost 10% in the second quarter, despite it seeing more than $2 billion in net outflows.

 * OIL: Oil prices fell around 2% in early trade on worries that new clampdowns on businesses to stem surging coronavirus cases in California and other U.S. states could threaten the nascent recovery in fuel demand.